nicolasduminil/50-shades-of-rest/README.md

 subtleties of these topics.
 What you're seeing here is just a short introduction to some basic concepts and, in order to illustrate them, lets look at some code.

-## Making reactive the Order Management service
+## Making reactive the RESTful services

 The listing below shows a fragment of the `CustomerResourceReact` class, which is the reactive version of the customer service.
 The complete code can be found in